Easy Vegan Mayonnaise

 Directions

-• Making Mayonnaise in a Food Processor
+• Using a Food Processor

-6Taste the mayo, and then adjust with more salt or a sweetener if you feel it needs it.
+6Taste the vegan mayo, and then adjust with more salt or a sweetener if you feel it needs it.

-• Making Mayonnaise with an Immersion Blender
+• Using an Immersion Blender

 2Blend on high with an immersion blender until the mixture begins to thicken.

 4As you finish adding the oil, move the immersion blender up and down to introduce some air.
-If the mayonnaise is too thin, add a little more oil to help it thicken some more.
-(As the mayonnaise sits in the fridge, it thickens even more.)

 Adam and Joanne's Tips